 Break these projects up into small manageable steps.
-Make small changes in you routine.
+Make small changes in your routine.
 Monitor your progress and switch your emphasis to the next phase as you finish each thing.

 5. Keep on the path to where you are going.

-Switching goals from day-to-day insures that you will not be successful at anything.
+Switching goals from day-to-day ensure that you will not be successful at anything.

 6. Enjoy the trip towards your version of success.